In the ever-evolving world of AI and writing, there's a plethora of tools claiming to make our lives easier.

 Beyond the writing, editing, and brainstorming, there were a few unique tools that I really loved that don’t fit in some of the other categories:

 - Visualize: Sudowrite has some visual integrations that allow you to use AI to generate images of parts of your manuscript.
 All you have to do is highlight a portion of your story and click on visualization and it will add something.
-If you don’t use an AI Art generator like Midjourney, this can be a fun option.
+If you don’t use an AI Art generator like Midjourney, this can be a fun option, although I find it's mostly something fun to do, rather than a feature that has genuine value.

 - Shrink Ray: The Shrink Ray is a powerful feature.
 It takes everything in your current document (not the entire manuscript) and generates 2 loglines, a blurb, a synopsis, and an outline.